Livius90/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

 This fetcher obtains files from web and FTP servers.
 Internally, the fetcher uses the wget utility.

 The executable and parameters used are specified by the ``FETCHCMD_wget`` variable, which defaults to sensible values.
-The fetcher supports a parameter "downloadfilename" that allows the name of the downloaded file to be specified.
+The fetcher supports parameters, "downloadfilename" that allows the name of the downloaded file to be specified and "user_agent" parameter which enable to use a default ``Mozilla/5.0`` user-agent or a custom string value via usage of :term:`BB_USER_AGENT`.

 Specifying the name of the downloaded file is useful for avoiding collisions in :term:`DL_DIR` when dealing with multiple files that have the same name.
+A few HTTP servers block requests with the default wget user-agent, in this case specifying a valid user-agent can solve this issue.

 If a username and password are specified in the ``SRC_URI``, a Basic Authorization header will be added to each request, including across redirects.